jq222/Climate-Change-What-To-Do/README.md

 ## Start Today

 Start today.
-Don't so small steps.
+Don't do small steps.
 We have to take drastic steps.
 EACH OF US.
 Let's do this!

 ## Notes